I often tell others that they should start creating something and put it out into the world.

 For me, it took just one person.
 I still remember when I received a comment from someone saying that what I shared had been helpful.
 That was when I knew I needed to keep going.
 The same can happen for you.

 Want more inspiration around creativity, intentional living and doing more of what matters?
 Join us in the Break the Twitch Member Community and get exclusive access to brand new audio courses each month, private live stream Q&A sessions and a member-only community forum.
-There are limited spots at the lowest price for life.
+Learn more about becoming a member, at 40% off for life.

 3 / You’ll learn by doing